Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the interpretation of wills and the circumstances in which gifts may fail.
-In your revision, focus on:
+For SQE1, you are required to understand the interpretation of wills and the circumstances in which gifts may fail, with a focus on the following syllabus points:

 • the main principles and rules used to interpret wills, including the Golden Rule and the use of extrinsic evidence